btm/minitest-handler-cookbook/README.md

 Usage
 =====

-* add 'recipe[minitest-handler]' somewhere on your run_list, but preferably last
+* add 'recipe[minitest-handler]' somewhere on your run_list,
+  preferably last
-* place tests in 'files/default/' with the name 'your-recipe-name_test.rb' (default recipe is named 'default_test.rb')
+* place tests in 'files/default/test/' with the name 'your-recipe-name_test.rb' (default recipe is named 'default_test.rb')
-* put any helper functions you have in files/tests/spec_helper.rb but minitest-handler will ensure that you have access to any file that matches the glob files/tests/*helper.rb
+* put any helper functions you have in files/default/test/spec_helper.rb but minitest-handler will ensure that you have access to any file that matches the glob files/test/*helper.rb

 [Minitest](https://github.com/seattlerb/minitest)